25077667/NSYSU_Operating_System/hw2/part1.md

 ```

 2.
-Let f(Q) be the function of CPU efficiency.
+Let f(Q) be the function of measuring CPU efficiency.

 * (a) $\lim_{Q\to\infty} f(Q)$
     $Q \ge T, \forall T \in \mathbb{R}$